Pulse Amplitude Modulation (PAM), Pulse Width Modulation (PWM), Pulse Position Modulation(PPM), Pulse Coded Modulation & their Demodulation

 Pulse Position Modulation (PPM)

 Pulse Position Modulation (PPM) is a form of signal modulation in which the amplitude of a message signal is encoded by varying the position of a narrow, fixed-amplitude pulse within a specific time slot.
-Unlike Pulse Amplitude Modulation (PAM) or Pulse Width Modulation (PWM), both the amplitude and the width of the pulses in PPM remain constant.
-The information lies entirely in the timing of the pulse.
+In PPM, both the pulse amplitude and width remain constant; all information is represented in the timing of the pulse.

 For each sample of the message signal, a single pulse is transmitted.
-A high amplitude in the message signal might correspond to a pulse appearing late in its time slot, while a low amplitude might correspond to a pulse appearing early.
+A higher message amplitude corresponds to a pulse occurring later within its time slot, while a lower amplitude corresponds to an earlier pulse.

 PPM Generation

-A classic way to generate PPM is by first creating a Pulse Width Modulation (PWM) signal from the original message signal.
-In the PWM signal, the width of each pulse corresponds to the message amplitude.
-The PPM signal is then derived by using the varying trailing edge of each PWM pulse to trigger the start of a new, constant-width PPM pulse.
-This effectively converts the information from pulse width into pulse position.
+One method to generate PPM is by first creating a Pulse Width Modulation (PWM) signal from the message signal.
+In the PWM signal, pulse widths correspond to message amplitudes.
+The PPM signal is then generated by using the trailing edge of each PWM pulse to trigger the start of a new, constant-width PPM pulse.
+This converts information from pulse width to pulse position.
+(See the Pulse Width Modulation (PWM) section)

 PPM Demodulation

-Demodulation is the process of recovering the original analog signal from the PPM signal.
-This can be seen as the reverse of the generation process.
+Demodulation is the process of reconstructing the original message signal from the PPM signal.
+The process typically involves two steps:

-1. PPM to PWM Conversion: The first step is to convert the PPM signal back into a PWM signal.
-This can be done using a flip-flop circuit.
+PPM to PWM Conversion: Convert the PPM signal back into a PWM signal using a flip-flop circuit:

-• A clock pulse, which marks the beginning of each time slot, is used to set the flip-flop's output to high.
+- A clock pulse marks the beginning of each time slot and sets the flip-flop output to high.

-• The incoming PPM pulse is then used to reset the flip-flop's output to low.
+- The incoming PPM pulse resets the flip-flop output to low.

-• The result is a pulse whose width is determined by the time difference between the reference clock pulse and the PPM pulse—effectively recreating the PWM signal.
+- This produces a pulse whose width corresponds to the time difference between the clock and PPM pulse, effectively recreating the PWM signal.

-2. Low-Pass Filtering: The reconstructed PWM signal is then passed through a low-pass filter.
-The filter averages the PWM signal, and its output is a voltage proportional to the pulse width, which in turn is proportional to the original message signal's amplitude.
+- Low-Pass Filtering: Pass the reconstructed PWM signal through a low-pass filter (LPF).
+The LPF averages the PWM pulses, producing an output voltage proportional to pulse width, which corresponds to the original message amplitude.

 Key Characteristics

-• Bandwidth: PPM generally requires more bandwidth than PAM and PWM because it needs to accurately resolve the timing of the narrow pulses.
+- Bandwidth: PPM generally requires more bandwidth than PAM or PWM because narrow pulses must be resolved accurately in time.

 Advantages and Disadvantages